 “In all our projects gender aspects will be taken into account,” says Marjolein Helms, responsible for the mainstreaming of the cross-cutting theme Gender at Dorcas.
 “In our work, we see that the needs of men and women are not always the same.
 Through gender analysis, we determine the different needs and interests of both genders and adapt our programming accordingly to ensure that women and men benefit equally from our projects and inequality is not perpetuated.”

 Marjolein Helms: “This is about sustainable development work.
-It is completely illogical to work very hard on economic and sustainable development if 50% of a given population remains marginalized.
+It is completely illogical to work very hard on economic and sustainable development if 50 percent of a given population remains marginalized.
 The hard reality is that women are often disadvantaged when it comes to, for example, domestic responsibilities, access to services and resources and ownership rights.
 Therefore, it is important to put them forward explicitly ensuring the active involvement and support of key male stakeholders in the process.
 Focusing on equal opportunities for both genders makes the outcomes of projects more effective.”

 In all our development efforts Dorcas strives to develop and implement projects that are gender sensitive – at the very least.
 All our projects will be measured by using the Gender Marker developed by Care International.
 This is a tool that grades whether or not a project takes into account the different needs of men, women, girls and boys within the community.
 There are five grades: gender harmful, gender neutral, gender sensitive, gender responsive and gender transformative.